Oakland Zoo: Child, not grizzly bears, cracked glass window

 She says another zoo visitor reported the child to staff, but they couldn’t find the family.

-Harrison says a replacement glass plane will cost $67,000 and require specialty equipment to install next month.
+Harrison says a replacement glass pane will cost $67,000 and require specialty equipment to install next month.